Workshop 1 (for all staff)

 1. Developing the Capacity to Invite Feedback and Coaching

-Self manage your performance and potential by taking the initiative to solicit different points of view from your professional network.
+Self manage your performance and potential by soliciting different points of view from your professional network.
 Asking for feedback gives an additional perspective and shrinks blind spots.

 2. Expanding Your Perspective Through Others